 Zoning is potentially the most important thing to consider as it is the zone that determines whether a permit can be granted or rejected.
 The zone can therefore be a make-or-break decision.
-For instance, shops are prohibited in the industrial 1 zone (so a Council is not able to grant a permit); a café will need a permit in a residential zone, but no permit is required to use a premises for a café in some commercial zones.
-You can check the zoning of a property at mapshare.vic.gov.au/vicplan
+For instance, certain types of manufacturing are prohibited in commercial zones (so a Council is not able to grant a permit); but in an industrial zone, you may not need a permit at all, depending on the exact nature of the business, and the distance from residential areas.

+You can check the zoning of a property at mapshare.vic. gov.au/vicplan